hbctraining/Peak_analysis_workshop/lessons/06_peak_visualization_with_igv.md

 <img src="../img/IGV_reordered_tracks_with_caption.png"  width="800">
 </p>

+_There is nothing to submit to the Google Form for this question._

 ### Navigate in IGV

 When using IGV it is critical that you are able to navigate to the place in the genome that you are interested in viewing.
 Below we will discuss a couple of ways to navigate around the genome in the IGV browser.